alicecommits/web-data-fetcher-logger/README.md

 ```

 ## **Graphing logged data**
-An example of (dummy) intermediary static result possible to exploit at that stage - **without the need for a client/server structure just yet** - is available in the **data-analysis-with-dash repo** **#TODO link**.
+An example of (dummy) intermediary static result possible to exploit at that stage - **without the need for a client/server structure just yet** - is available in the **dash-template repo** I've created: https://github.com/alicecommits/dash-template.
 The data in that repo is purely dummy, generated with random data generators - scripts of which are available in the repo as well, used for demo purposes only.
+[5]:

 ## **TODOs**
 - manage node modules --> git ignored for now